lucianboatright/RollandBox/README.md

 ## Technologies
 This was built on a React cra front end with Tailwind css used for styling and firebase used for the data storage.

 - Tailwind Css - Used to style the components, This has been very useful to make the site work easily on all platforms from mobile to desktop.
-Its also includes resposive interaction and animations for loading screens etc.
+Its also includes responsive interaction and animations for loading screens etc.
 - React-Loading-Skeleton - place holder visual white data is loading, holds space ready for images to load into.
-- React-Image-Crop - This has been a very usefull package used to upload and crop the images, however making the UI around the cropper was very important to make the intereaction easy to follow.
+- React-Image-Crop - This has been a very useful package used to upload and crop the images, however making the UI around the cropper was very important to make the interaction easy to follow.
 - Eslint - used for managing code base and checking for best code practice.

-Hosted on Firebase useing Firebase databases and storgae to handle inforamtion on the page.
+Hosted on Firebase using Firebase databases and storage to handle information on the page.

-## Interesting aplications to create box
+## Interesting applications to create box
 One of the hardest and most important part of the app has been creating the box to hold Desktop web browsers.
-I tryed a few different ways starting with a large background image and placiong each image over, the other version creates a box aroudn each mobile rendered. the difference is that the rendering of the full box will always show a full box in a fulrectangle where are the individual wrapping will have gapps in the were watches have not been uploaded (teh empty spaces in the grid will show as empty)
+I tried a few different ways starting with a large background image and placing each image over, the other version creates a box around each mobile rendered. the difference is that the rendering of the full box will always show a full box in a full rectangle where are the individual wrapping will have gaps in the were watches have not been uploaded (the empty spaces in the grid will show as empty)

-There are two layouts for teh watch box, one for the Group Collections page and teh Profile page.
-This is due to requirements on each page but the basic difference is position and width limit.
-Below you can see the difference between Mobile, Ipad and Desctop.

 ## Timeline and Profile layouts for Mobile, Ipad, Desktop
 ![mobileProfile](src/images/readme/Mobile_profile_timeline.png)